 On the other hand, an Authorization Policy determines what a successfully authenticated user or device can do within the network.
 It dictates the level of access, the resources that can be used, and any restrictions that need to be applied.
 This is the "what you can do" part of the process, defining the permissions for each authenticated device or user.

-Our Authorization Policy in this setup is quite straightforward.
+Our authorization policy for this setup is quite straightforward.
 It has a single condition, if a user is part of the 'desktop-users' group in Active Directory (AD), the policy 'permitAccess' is applied.

 By defining these policies within a policy set, we create a rulebook for how the ISE should handle devices trying to access the network, from verifying their identity to deciding what they can do once they're in.